Az-r08/amiami-selenium-az08fork/README.md

 ## THIS PROJECT IS PAUSED INDEFINITELY
-Due to Gift no longer sells their plushies in limited quantities, i no longer see the need for this project to exists, the codes in this repo is deprecated and no longer work.
+Due to Gift no longer sells their plushies in limited quantities, i no longer see the need for this project to exist, the codes in this repo is deprecated and no longer work.
 I might continue to develop when i have time in the future.

 # amiami-selenium